-All PCNs in England are legally required to share data with NHS Digital for this purpose under the Health and Social Care Act 2012 (2012 Act).
-More information about this requirement is contained in the Data Provision Notice issued by NHS Digital to PCNs.
+All GP practices in England are legally required to share data with NHS Digital for this purpose under the Health and Social Care Act 2012 (2012 Act).
+More information about this requirement is contained in the Data Provision Notice issued by NHS Digital to GP practices.